1,000+ Opportunities

 We're here to assist you in achieving your philanthropic goals.

-Based on current listing details, eligibility includes: Organizations located in and serving Nevada residents are eligible to apply.
+According to the current listing, eligibility includes: Organizations located in and serving Nevada residents.
 Additional eligibility restrictions vary by charitable fund.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program